Alfresco/acs-packaging/docs/query-accelerator.md

 properties or aspects applied to nodes and if necessary (for selected databases) the order of columns in compound indexes.
 Query sets are defined using JSON files.

-3. The addition of new query sets, the replacement of an existing query set or complete removal does not require a restart, an outage or have a major impact on normal operations.
+3. The addition of new query sets, the replacement of an existing query set or complete removal, require the Administrator to perform a query set refresh in the Alfresco Administration Console.
 The alfresco.log will contain messages to reflect progress.
 When a new query set is identified, the system will start populating a denormalized table in background.
-It will also abandon the table population before it is complete, if a new version of the query set is created or the query set is removed.
+It will also abandon the table population before it is complete, if a new version of the query set is created, or the query set is removed.
 The implementation will also need to identify a query set or a previous version is no longer needed and trigger the removal of the denormalized table in background.

 4. Once a denormalized table has been created and fully populated, it will automatically start being used.